 Girls may wear open-toed shoes when dressing up.
 Sandals are not allowed except for girls on Dress-up Days and should be in good condition.
 Flip-flops are not allowed.

-School policy on dress code/uniform for Dress-up Days: K-12 Students may dress up on certain designated days such as for Holy Days, First-Friday Mass Days, etc. Students may wear regular (non-uniform) clothing on these special dress up days.
+School policy on dress code/uniform for Dress-up Days: K-12 Students may dress up on certain designated days such as for Holy Days, First-Friday Mass Days, etc. Students may wear regular (non-uniform) clothing on these special dress-up days.
 Students may choose to wear the regular school uniform on these days if they so choose.

 Belts are to be worn on these days.